Anytime Classroom Curriculum

 NOTE: You require a Sewing Machine with Automatic Buttonhole Feature from MODULE 2

-- You will be able to alter the list when you sign up.
+- You will be able to alter the list of supplies when you sign up.
 Details Soon.

 - An over-locker is not essential but fabulous to have for all future projects.